 With the launch of Internet Explorer 9, Microsoft wanted to create a handful of premium experiences that showcased the full power of the new browser and the “future of the web.”
 They asked us to create a web application would match a native app in it's power to immerse and engage.
 We created Agent 008 Ball, a simple physics-based pool game with a twist.

-Once we know a little more about the project, we can give you an estimate.
+Once we know a little more about the project, we can give you a quick estimate.
+We're easy to work with, up front about cost and we're proud of an impeccable history for staying within budget.
 The first step is to get in touch.